pintman/midi2mqtt/README.md

 # midi2mqtt
-Listen to MIDI signals and send them to a mqtt broker
+Listen to MIDI signals and send them to a mqtt broker.